marionettejs/backbone.marionette/docs/dom.api.md

 With the release of Marionette 3.2, developers can remove the dependency on jQuery and integrate with the DOM using a custom api.

-## Mixin Methods
+## API Methods

-The DOM API manages the DOM on behalf of `View` and `CollectionView`.
+The DOM API manages the DOM on behalf of each view type, `Region`, and `TemplateCache`.
 It defines the methods that actually attach and remove views and children.

-The default API depends on Backbone's jQuery `$` object however it does not rely on jQuery-specific behavior.
+[The default API](#the-default-api) depends on Backbone's jQuery `$` object however it does not rely on jQuery-specific behavior.
 This should make it easier to develop your own API.
 You will, however, [need to also handle Backbone's jQuery integration](#backbone-jquery-integration).